charmainebonifacio/acru_menu_init/README.md

  - GLMULTI
  - GDEPTH
  - GAREA
+ - SNORC
+ - SNIRC
+ - SNCC

 This script will automatically adjust the parameters for all the catchments within the ACRU model.
-These variables belong to six different information blocks in the Menu Parameter File:
+These variables belong to different information blocks in the Menu Parameter File:

  - Subcatchment Configuration : ICELLN, IDSTRM, PRTOUT
  - Rainfall File Organization : IRAINF